 When they arrived, there were another 8 people from Iraq and Syria who were being frisked at the time.
 The respondent, his group, and those eight people were then taken into a cell which was about 4 by 2 meters.
 They did not have access to a toilet and they did not get any water or food, according to the respondent.
 Sometimes the police brought more people so that at the end of the day, a total of 20 people were gathered in that cell.
 They were all male, between 25 and 30 years old, and from Morocco, Syria, and Iraq.

-The respondent was very thirsty and therefore asked one of the officers for water.
-The officer put a bottle of water in front of the respondent and told him: “if you touch this bottle, I will leave you a souvenir so you will never forget.”
+The respondent was very thirsty and therefore asked one of the men in uniform for water.
+The man in uniform put a bottle of water in front of the respondent and told him: “if you touch this bottle, I will leave you a souvenir so you will never forget.”

 Inside, around 70 or 80 people had been detained already when the respondent and his group arrived.
 There were people from Syria, Iraq, Morocco, Algeria and Libya.

-Many police officers were present there.
+Many men in uniform were present there.
 The respondent specifically recalls “many old police officers with white hair”, two of which were wearing the official blue Greek police uniform while the others were wearing green trousers and different colored jackets.
-He is not sure about the total number but is certain it must have been at least 10 officers.
+He is not sure about the total number but is certain it must have been at least 10 men in uniform.

 After a couple of hours, the group of now 90-100 people was reportedly ordered to leave the building and enter a green, “big military truck”.
 They were surprised to find another 40 people inside it already, including women and children.
 The truck was crammed, the respondent described that people had to stand squeezed to each other and could hardly breathe.